Political science is the study of governments, public policies and political processes, systems, and political behavior.

 Graduate Student Resources

 One key component of APSA's mission is to support political science education and professional development.
-The links below provides resources and opportunities available to political science students.
+Current graduate students can find a list of resources in APSA's Graduate Student Connection.

 Student Journals in Political Science